tmbuza/eda-app-template/README.md

 ```

 ### Install required libraries
-> Change the content in the `requirements.txt` to match your system.
+> Change the content in the `requirements.txt` to match the libraries installed on your system.
 ```
 pip install -r requirements.txt
 ```